-The Foundation has adopted "Presentation of Financial Statements of Not-for-Profit Entities."
+The Foundation has adopted current standards of reporting for Not-for-Profit Entities.
 Under this standard, the Foundation is required to report information regarding its financial position according to two classes of net assets based on the existence of or absence of donor-imposed restrictions.

 Net Assets Without Donor Restrictions - consists of net assets that are available for use in general operations and not subject to donor restrictions.
-The governing board has designated a portion of net assets without donor restrictions as board-designated endowments.
+The governing board has designated a portion of net assets without donor restrictions as board-designated endowments, and other board-designated funds.